 Health insurance in the Netherlands

-To use your health insurance in the Netherlands, you’ll need to present your ID and health insurance card (issued by your provider).
-If you have to pay upfront yourself, ask for an invoice or receipt to send to your insurer for reimbursements.
-You can use this handy comparison tool to compare health insurance quotes.
+To use your health insurance in the Netherlands, you’ll need to present your identification and health insurance card (issued by your provider).
+If you have to pay upfront yourself, you should ask for an invoice or receipt to send to your insurer for reimbursements.
+You can use Expatica’s handy comparison tool to compare health insurance quotes.

 See Expatica’s guide to health insurance in the Netherlands for more information.

 Home insurance in the Netherlands

 A standard home insurance policy covers fire, storm, flood, and theft.
 In terms of flood coverage, policies distinguish between rainwater damage (which is covered) and damage due to dike failures (which is not covered).
 In some cases, concessions may be available from the government.

 If you buy an apartment, the Association of Owners (VVE) generally arranges a home insurance plan.
 Apartment owners generally share the costs equally amongst each other.